 You will also sign either a mortgage or a deed of trust.
 (Most borrowers who take out a residential loan in California sign a deed of trust.)
 The mortgage/deed of trust is the document that pledges the parcel of property as security for the debt and creates a lien on the property.
 (Learn more about the difference between mortgages and deeds of trust.)

 Banks and other mortgage investors often buy and sell loans from one another.
-In a typical transaction, when the lender sells the loan, it will also record an assignment of mortgage (or deed of trust) in the land records and endorse (sign over) the promissory note to the new owner of the loan.
-Assignments and endorsements prove which entity owns the debt and has the legal right to initiate a foreclosure action.
-(Learn more about assignments and endorsements.)
+In a typical transaction, when the lender sells the loan, it will also record an assignment of mortgage (or deed of trust) in the land records and indorse (sign over) the promissory note to the new owner of the loan.
+Assignments and indorsements prove which entity owns the debt and has the legal right to initiate a foreclosure action.
+(Learn more about assignments and indorsements.)

 In a process called securitization, multiple loans (including both the promissory note and the mortgage/deed of trust) with similar characteristics are pooled, and then sold in the secondary market, often to a trust.

 A Pooling and Servicing Agreement (PSA) is the legal document that governs the relationship between the various parties in the securitization process (such as the trustee, servicer, and investor) and controls what can and cannot be done with the trust.
 (Learn more about PSAs and securitized trusts.)

 In Glaski v.
 Bank of America, N.A., 218 Cal.
 App.
 4th 1079 (2013), the borrower (Glaski) took out a home loan that the lender eventually sold to a securitized trust.
 However, the lender did not transfer the loan documents into the trust at that time.
 Instead, it transferred the promissory note and deed of trust to the trust after the trust’s closing date, which was set out in the PSA that governed the trust.